PradeepJaat29/PradeepJaat29/README.md

-# 👨‍💻 Pradeep Chauhdary | Engineer in the Gym 🏋️‍♂️ | Cyber & Code Enthusiast 💻🛡️
+# 👨‍💻 Pradeep Chaudhary | Engineer in the Gym 🏋️‍♂️ | Cyber & Code Enthusiast 💻🛡️

 Hi there 👋
 I’m **Pradeep Chaudhary**, a final year B.Tech student who codes with passion, lifts with purpose, and hacks with curiosity.